-- may contain data, design criteria, procedures, literature reviews, research history, detailed tables, illustrations/images, explanation of approaches that were unsuccessful. - may be published before the corresponding journal literature; may have more or different details than its subsequent journal article.

-- may contain less background information since the sponsor already knows it - may have restricted access - classified and export controlled reports - may contain obscure acronyms and codes as part of identifying information
+- May contain data, design criteria, procedures, literature reviews, research history, detailed tables, illustrations/images, explanation of approaches that were unsuccessful. - May be published before the corresponding journal literature; may have more or different details than its subsequent journal article. - It contains less background information since the sponsor already knows it - It has restricted access - classified and export controlled reports - may contain obscure acronyms and codes as part of identifying information